cwindeknecht/Sprint-Challenge--Processes-and-Scheduling/README.md

 What happens if you don't do this?

-Mini stretch challenge: wait for the `SIGCHLD` signal and put the above `while` loop in there instead.
+Mini stretch challenge: w
+ait for the `SIGCHLD` signal and put the above `while` loop in there instead.

 Note that you might get weird output when doing this, like the prompt might